• Skip to main content

 Being In two minds

-If ‘being in two minds ‘ persists as a description of our political ambivalences , then in my view it is not because of some principle of undecidability built into the very fabric of human existence (to be or not to be) or because there are so many states of affairs which are equally probable and improbable, and, from another standpoint, neither possible nor impossible .
-I think we remain split in our responses for so much of the time because of the ever widening gap between what is desirable and what is achievable in terms of political and personal outcomes .
-In the capitalist West we are continually being encouraged to want and to be more and more, whilst many of us experience our basic human needs and demands being less and less satisfied.
-So at one moment we cling on to the hope that our situation will improve , while at the next we are in despair and feel that everything is going from bad to worse in ways we cannot fully fathom or control .
-This principle of bi-polarity, of false or manic optimism coupled with chronic but precipitate despair is the emotional logic of late capitalism.
+If ‘being in two minds ‘ persists as a description of our political ambivalences , then in my view it is not because of some principle of undecidability built into the very fabric of human existence (to be or not to be) or because there are so many states of affairs which are equally probable and improbable, or , from another standpoint, neither possible nor impossible .
+I think we remain split in our responses to situations for so much of the time because of the ever widening gap between what is desirable and what is achievable in terms of both political and personal outcomes .

 The grey zone is not populated by rich escapologists or impoverished revolutionaries , there is no place for Utopianism here .
-Rather it is inhabited by those who want to have their cake and eat it ( for example people who vote for lower taxes and want better public services) andthose who know that this is impossible but choose instead to hold out for a few crumbs which may fall from the cake eaters table.[1]
+It is inhabited by those who want to have their cake and eat it ( for example people who vote for lower taxes and want better public services) andthose who know that this is impossible but choose instead to hold out for a few crumbs which may fall from the cake eaters table.[2]
+In terms of political choices, grey zoners tend typically to want to have the best of both worlds; they want to combine the best features of capitalism ( its technological dynamism) and socialism ( its historical project of egalitarianism) whilst eliminating their downsides( (structural inequalities/ authoritarian command and control systems).
+The great fear of grey zoners is that they may end up having the worst of all possible worlds.

-In the past it was possible to sit on the ideological fence on such issues with at least a semblance of equilibrium, whether in the name of ‘objectivity’ ‘ neutrality’ or ‘seeing both sides of the argument’, or even by saying ‘a plague on both your houses’ .
+In the past it was possible for the commentariat to sit on the ideological fence on such issues with at least a semblance of equilibrium, whether in the name of ‘objectivity’ ‘ neutrality’ or ‘seeing both sides of the argument’, or even by saying ‘a plague on both your houses’ .
 Today in many contexts that notional ‘third space ‘is not a credible option.
 Who apart from climate deniers can in all honesty assert that there are two sides to the argument about climate change when the science is so overwhelmingly on the side of acknowledging the damage caused by fossil fuels?

 If mass indecision persists in the face of such decisive facticities it is not just down to apathy , resignation or whatever of the hundreds of good and bad reasons people may have for doing nothing while the world goes up in flames.
 It is because political decisions always imply a leap into the unknown and the more these unknowns are known about , the more frightened and anxious people become and the greater the urge to foreclose on the painful and complicated process needed to address them.
-Easier to believe that God or Gaia is punishing us for mismanaging the planets resources, than to do anything to mitigate the crisis of global heating.
+Easier to believe that God or Gaia is punishing us for mismanaging the planet’s resources, than to do anything to mitigate the crisis of global heating.

 Under our present conditions of radical un/certainty , there can never be any guarantees that we are embarked on the right course of action.
 Which is why we invent fictional ones.
 That is the work that pollical ideologies do , especially those that give a teleological twist to the tall stories they tell : they replace debilitating fears of the unknown with motivational faith in re-assuring outcomes.
 By no coincidence the most popular (and populist) versions of these grand narratives answer to a widespread but disavowed desire to magically close the gap between what is desirable and what is achievable.
 Nevertheless that gap or grey zone persists and continues to overshadow even the most resolute and self confident programmes of action.
+At best It offers a space for the micro-management of chaotic synchronicities, at worst a context for their implosion.

 Lessons from the grey zone